nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     <b>Figure 1.3.2</b> Sequence Diagram for the command <code>delete n/Alex p/91234567</code>
 </div>

-<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `DeleteCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+<div markdown="span" class="alert alert-info">:information_source: **Info:** The lifeline for `DeleteCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
 </div>

 Here are the other classes in `Logic` (omitted from the class diagram above) that are used for parsing a user command: